Manu6677/ai-finance-platform/README.md

 On a fixed schedule (like cron jobs).
 Immediately in response to events within your system.
 And it removes the overhead of managing traditional infrastructure, making it ideal for modern applications.

+success and true wala test and accord to me also via throw Error via clerkuserID? kya hai sali